A Probabilistic Formulation of Offset Noise in Diffusion Models: Method for constructing in the proposed model

-In the loss function \cref{eq:loss_eps_simple} of the existing diffusion models, noise~$\bm{\epsilon}_0$ is added to~$\bm{x}_0$, weighted by a time-dependent factor, to generate~$\bm{x}_t$; this added noise~$\bm{\epsilon}_0$ is then predicted by~$\epsilon_\theta$ using~$\bm{x}_t$.
-Therefore, the noise added to~$\bm{x}_0$ and the target noise for the prediction are identical in \cref{eq:loss_eps_simple}.
-In the proposed model's loss function \cref{eq:loss_proposed}, the noise added to~$\bm{x}_0$ is~$\sigma_0 \bm{\epsilon}_0 + \psi_t \bm{\xi}$, while the target noise for the prediction is~$\sigma_0 \bm{\epsilon}_0 + \phi_t \bm{\xi}$.
-To preserve the property of the loss function from existing diffusion models, it is natural to set~$\gamma_t$ such that~$\psi_t = \phi_t$, ensuring that the added noise and the target noise are identical.
-We refer to this method of determining~$\gamma_t$ as the balanced-$\phi_t,\psi_t$ strategy.
-Its procedure is described below.
+In the loss function \eqref{eq:loss_eps_simple} of standard diffusion models, the noise added to~$\bm{x}_0$ and the target noise predicted by~$\epsilon_\theta$ are identical.
+In contrast, in the proposed loss \eqref{eq:loss_proposed}, the noise added to~$\bm{x}_0$ is~$\sigma_0 \bm{\epsilon}_0 + \psi_t \bm{\xi}$, whereas the target noise is~$\sigma_0 \bm{\epsilon}_0 + \phi_t \bm{\xi}$.
+To preserve the structure of the original loss, it is natural to impose the condition~$\psi_t = \phi_t$, so that the prediction target matches the injected noise, as in standard diffusion training.
+We refer to this choice of~$\gamma_t$ as the noise-matching strategy.
+The construction procedure is described below.